Case B

 Challenge.

+Someone in the room says, "Salesforce is just a database, we can configure inventory on top of it."
+Founders sign a multi-year Salesforce contract on that premise and treat it as both their CRM and their inventory backbone.
 For a medical device company that ships physical product, this is exactly backward.
 Inventory and traceability are the foundational systems.
 The CRM is secondary in direct enterprise medtech sales.

 Solution (what we now do).

-A regulated-product inventory and traceability platform first, sized to 1 to 100 employees and appropriate for 21 CFR Part 11 and QMSR / ISO 13485 interfaces.
+A regulated-product inventory and traceability platform first, appropriate for 21 CFR Part 11 and QMSR / ISO 13485 interfaces.
 The CRM later, when direct enterprise sales actually require one.

 What this means for you.